Sonosfera

 But Entandem does not provide the music.
 They only provide the licence.
 If your source music comes from a consumer app, you are still operating illegally.

 Canadian salon owners often spend CAD 33 to CAD 41 per month on an illegal music setup.
 They pay CAD 11.99 for Spotify Premium, plus approximately CAD 21 to CAD 29 monthly for an Entandem licence.
-This combination is more expensive than buying a fully legal commercial music service.
+This combination is more expensive than buying a commercial-use commercial music service.

 A standard Entandem background music tariff for a small salon typically costs CAD 250 to CAD 350 per year.
 Add your personal streaming subscription, and the costs stack up fast.